michelsalib/BCCEnumerableUtility/README.md

 - elementAt: Gets the elements at a position
 - first: Gets the first elements, a closure might be used
 - groupBy: Groups the elements by Group, a closure that selects the group is needed
+- join: Correlates the elements of two collections based on matching keys, closures are needed for key and result selection
 - last: Gets the first elements, a closure might be used
 - max: Gets the element with the maximum value, a closure might be used
 - min: Gets the element with the minimum value, a closure might be used